coderefinery/documentation/_episodes/03-tools.md

 teaching: 10
 exercises: 0
 questions:
-  - "What tools are out there?"
+  - What tools are out there?
-  - "What are their pros and cons?"
+  - What are their pros and cons?
 objectives:
-  - "Choose the right tool for the right reason."
+  - Choose the right tool for the right reason.
 keypoints:
-  - "Some popular solutions make reproducibility and maintenance of multiple code versions difficult."
+  - Some popular solutions make reproducibility and maintenance of multiple code versions difficult.
-  - "Do not reinvent the wheel: learn from large and busy open source projects."
+  - Do not reinvent the wheel: learn from large and busy open source projects.
 ---

 ## Comments in the source code